Team building Haka workshops, ice breakers and energisers and with authentic New Zealand Maori warriors

 - How does an event begin?

 - Does the Haka make a good energiser?

 - Can Haka promote strong leadership?

-The typical structure of a Haka event
+The typical structure of a Haka workshop or event

 Nothing rivals the Haka for a dramatic and memorable entrance!
 Your delegates take their seats and all seems normal.